 Is six hours of good sleep really better than eight hours of bad sleep?

-For most healthy adults, seven to nine hours remains the sensible target β€” but within that range, structure beats raw duration.
-Six to seven hours rich in deep slow-wave sleep and REM can leave you sharper than ten fragmented hours with shallow stages.
+The American Academy of Sleep Medicine recommends most adults get seven or more hours a night, and seven to nine hours remains the sensible target — but within that range, structure beats raw duration.
+Six to seven hours rich in deep slow-wave sleep and REM may well leave you sharper than ten fragmented hours with shallow stages — though in fairness, no trial has directly pitted those two nights against each other, so treat this as a reasonable inference from what we know about fragmentation rather than a measured result.
 The goal isn’t to sleep less; it’s to make the hours you spend in bed actually reach the restorative stages.
 Chronic short sleep is still a real risk, so use architecture to improve quality, not as an excuse to cut hours.

 What’s the single most important change for deeper sleep?